 The program narrative must respond to the solicitation and the Selection Criteria (1-4) in the order given.
 The program narrative must be double-spaced, using a standard 12-point font (Times New Roman is preferred) with not less than 1-inch margins, and must not exceed 20 pages.
 Number pages "1of 20," "2 of 20," etc.

-If the program narrative fails to comply with these length-related restrictions, noncompliance may be considered in peer review and in final award decisions.
+If the program narrative fails to comply with these length-related restrictions, BJA may consider such noncompliance in peer review and in final award decisions.

 The following sections should be included as part of the program narrative: